 He is the youngest of four children and grew up in Warwickshire.
 He studied History at Cambridge and Law at Guildford before working as a solicitor in London for five years.
 He was ordained in 1992 after training at Wycliffe Hall, Oxford.
 After serving in churches in Croydon and Scarborough, Jonathan went to Peterborough in 2004.
 Jonathan’s leisure interests include history, architecture and the visual arts, including film.

-Jonathan is married to Sue, who teaches at The King’s School Peterborough, and they have four grown up children.
+Jonathan is married to Sue and they have four grown up children.

 Director of Music